 The Avenet-Bradleys have distilled the essence of the haunted house film to create the first hour of Echoes Of Fear.
 The care they put into taking what the viewers expect and doing it right makes all the difference.
 To many films simply throw cliches up on the screen and walk through them lifelessly.
 Here the situations are carefully set up and pulled off so you jump even when you know where the story is going.

 Part of the credit for this has to go to the performances by Robinson and Hilton.
 Robinson has to stay convincing while alone on screen and reacting to events that won’t be added until post-production.
-Hilton is excellent in the small but important role of the kindly neighbor with his own secrets.
+Hilton is excellent in the small but important role of the kindly neighbour with his own secrets.

 Echoes of Fear received its World Premiere at the 18th annual Shriekfest Horror Festival.
 It won Best Supernatural Horror Feature and picked up several more awards on its festival run and it’s easy to see why.
-It moves into general release on October 16th via Artist Rights Distribution with a limited theatrical run ahead of DVD and VOD release.
+It moves into general release on October 16th via Artist Rights Distribution with a limited theatrical run ahead of DVD and VOD releases.
 Cities and dates are available on the film’s website and Facebook page.